-We DO NOT give decisions or a decision status over the phone nor via email.
-Again, we will not inform an applicant once a decision has been rendered on their file or when their file is sent for committee review.
-Please wait for the official letter in the mail regarding your decision.
-Most decision letters will be mailed by April 1st.
+We DO NOT give decisions or a decision status over the phone.
+We will not inform an applicant once a decision has been rendered on their file or when their file is sent for committee review.
+Please wait for the official notification regarding your decision.
+Most decision letters will be sent by April 1st.

 Q. Will you review an early but incomplete application?

 No. The committee will NOT review a file until we have ALL APPLICATION MATERIALS including the CAS report, both letters of recommendation, the application fee, and personal statement.
 In addition, all questions on the application must be answered in full.
 Your application must be complete before it will be reviewed by the committee.

 Q. My LSAC file is complete; is it complete at Emory Law?